llpyyz/ProjectEuler/README.md

 ProjectEuler
 ============

+##Spoiler alert: If you plan to solve these problems, do not look at my solutions posted in this repo.

-Solutions to problems from projecteuler.net.
+#Solutions to problems from projecteuler.net.